MansourShahhosseini/LLM-Tutorial/README.md

 # LLM-Tutorial
-## This repo contains a LLM Tutorial Code I wrote for an introduction to LLMs for PhD students at Fox School of Business
+## This repo contains the LLM Tutorial Code I wrote for an introduction to LLMs for PhD students at Fox School of Business
 ### The code covers these topics:
 * Chat with Memory
 * Text Summarization